LYOPHILIZED TUBULIN (>99%)

 Source: Bovine Brain

-Lyophilized Tubulin was isolated by selective precipitation from bovine brain homogenate by an adaptation of the method of Andreu (2007) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
+Lyophilized Tubulin is isolated by selective precipitation from bovine brain homogenate by an adaptation of the method of Andreu (2007) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
 The resulting product is >99% pure (Figure 1) and polymerization competent (Figure 2).
-Lyophilized Tubulin is supplied as a white powder with a tubulin-to-powder weight ratio of 1:3.
+Lyophilized Tubulin is supplied as a white powder.
 When reconstituted with ultrapure water to 40 mg/ml, the buffer conditions are 10 mM Sodium Phosphate, 0.5 mM MgCl2, 0.1 mM GTP, and 0.25 M Trehalose, pH 7.0.
+Note that 1 mg tubulin is supplied as 3 mg powder, and reconstitution/dilution should be based on tubulin concentration.

 When supplemented with guanosine (GTP or GMPCPP) and warmed to 37°C, Lyophilized Tubulin will polymerize into MTs when above its critical concentration.
 The recommended tubulin concentration for ensuring polymerization is 2 mg/ml.